Can An Urinary Tract Infection Cause Leg Pain During Cycling: 7 Reasons

 Tips for Preventing UTIs and Reducing Leg Pain During Cycling

 Preventing urinary tract infections (UTIs) and minimizing leg pain during cycling requires a combination of proactive measures and lifestyle adjustments.
-Here are some valuable tips to help you maintain urinary health and enhance your cycling experience:
+Here are some ways to prevent UTIs from bike riding and valuable tips to help you maintain urinary health and enhance your cycling experience:

 • Stay Hydrated: Stay hydrated to encourage frequent urination and help flush bacteria.